xiaoqie007/regular-investing-in-box/docs/en/README.md

 >After analyzing every 350-day period of weekly regular investing in bitcoin over the 900-day period from July 17, 2010, to January 2, 2013, the following conclusions have been reached:
 >
 >> Investing on Monday performed 1.2% better than the average of the other days.
->> Furthermore, it is best to avoid Sunday, as Sunday performed 0.8% worse than average, perhaps because people have more time on Sunday, or perhaps because they feel more optimistic on Sunday.
+>> Furthermore, it is best to avoid Sunday, as Sunday performed 0.8% worse than average, perhaps because people have more time on Sunday, or perhaps because they feel more optimistic/ˌäptəˈmistik/ on Sunday.

 Are these sorts of conclusions meaningful?
-It's basically impossible to use logic to convince people who don't understand the independence of random events, but in [an article written in 1984](https://g.co/kgs/kwb7vc), Warren Buffett gave a fun and yet deep example that might help:
+It's basically impossible to use logic/ˈläjik/ to convince/kənˈvins/ people who don't understand the independence of random events, but in [an article written in 1984](https://g.co/kgs/kwb7vc), Warren Buffett gave a fun and yet deep example that might help:

->I would like you to imagine a national coin-flipping contest.
+>I would like you to imagine/iˈmajən/ a national coin-flipping contest.
 Let’s assume we get 225 million Americans up tomorrow morning and we ask them all to wager a dollar.
 They go out in the morning at sunrise, and they all call the flip of a coin.
 If they call correctly, they win a dollar from those who called wrong.
-Each day the losers drop out, and on the subsequent day the stakes build as all previous winnings are put on the line.
-After ten flips on ten mornings, there will be approximately 220,000 people in the United States who have correctly called ten flips in a row.
+Each day the losers drop out, and on the subsequent/ˈsəbsəkwənt/ day the stakes build as all previous winnings are put on the line.
+After ten flips on ten mornings, there will be approximately/əˈpräksəmətlē/ 220,000 people in the United States who have correctly called ten flips in a row.
 They each will have won a little over \$1,000.
 >
->Now this group will probably start getting a little puffed up about this, human nature being what it is.
-They may try to be modest, but at cocktail parties they will occasionally admit to attractive members of the opposite sex what their technique is, and what marvelous insights they bring to the field of flipping.
+>Now this group will probably start getting a little puffed/pəft/ up about this, human nature being what it is.
+They may try to be modest/ˈmädəst/, but at cocktail/ˈkäkˌtāl/ parties they will occasionally/əˈkāZHənl-ē/ admit to attractive/əˈtraktiv/ members of the opposite sex what their technique is, and what marvelous/ˈmärv(ə)ləs/ insights/ˈinˌsīt/ they bring to the field of flipping.
 >
->Assuming that the winners are getting the appropriate rewards from the losers, in another ten days we will have 215 people who have successfully called their coin flips 20 times in a row and who, by this exercise, each have turned one dollar into a little over \$1 million. \$225 million would have been lost, \$225 million would have been won.
+>Assuming that the winners are getting the appropriate rewards/riˈwôrd/ from the losers, in another ten days we will have 215 people who have successfully called their coin flips 20 times in a row and who, by this exercise, each have turned one dollar into a little over \$1 million. \$225 million would have been lost, \$225 million would have been won.
 >
 >By then, this group will really lose their heads.
 They will probably write books on “How I turned a Dollar into a Million in Twenty Days Working Thirty Seconds a Morning.”
-Worse yet, they’ll probably start jetting around the country attending seminars on efficient coin-flipping and tackling skeptical professors with, “If it can’t be done, why are there 215 of us?”
+Worse yet, they’ll probably start jetting around the country attending seminars/ˈseməˌnär/ on efficient/iˈfiSHənt/ coin-flipping and tackling skeptical/ˈskeptikəl/ professors with, “If it can’t be done, why are there 215 of us?”

 In addition to not fitting our basic understanding of statistical probability, another reason why "invest on Monday and not Sunday" is unlikely to work is the following: